-Fort Harrison State Park in the winter because it features one of the hidden gems of Indiana, featuring 1,700 acres of outdoor adventure!
+Fort Harrison State Park is one of the hidden gems of Indiana, featuring 1,700 acres of outdoor adventure!
 Some people love the sledding hills in the winter, while others enjoy spring walks among the blooming flowers.
-In the summer, people can try canoeing down the Fall Creek.
+In the summer, you can canoe down Fall Creek.
 On the warm days of autumn, this forested area displays a breathtaking scenery.
-The park features many hiking trails, fishing access, picnic sites and also two national historic districts.
+The park features many hiking trails, fishing areas, picnic sites and two national historic districts.
 But best of all for area doggos, this sprawling green space even has a dog park!